marcelo-cm/openhome-os/docs/(features)/item-catalog.md

 ##### Location Management

+The platform uses a three-tier hierarchy:

+- **Organizations** → **Projects** → **Locations**

+For clothing items:

-- Items linked to user's Projects (code name) / Locations (UI name)
+- Items are linked to **Locations** (the most granular level)
+- Locations belong to Projects, which belong to Organizations
-- User can have items in multiple locations
+- Users can have items across multiple locations (e.g., "SF Apartment Living Room", "Toronto House Bedroom")
-- Dropdown shows only user's accessible projects
+- Dropdown shows only locations the user has access to within their organization/projects
+- Location names are user-friendly (e.g., "SF Apartment", "Toronto House") while the underlying structure maintains the org→project→location hierarchy

 ##### Movement History